 Subsidiarity is a wider concept than federalism.
-XIII One way of limiting sovereignty is by vertically dividing sovereignty between different levels of government and then attempting to centralise some functions at the federal level.
+XIV One way of limiting sovereignty is by vertically dividing sovereignty between different levels of government and then attempting to centralise some functions at the federal level.
 The rise of the federal states as exemplified by the United States saw a shift in the analysis towards this possible divisibility of sovereignty.
-YIV However, sovereignty can also be limited by local autonomy in a 'quasifederal' arrangement where the central (federal) government continues to support lower levels of government.
+XV However, sovereignty can also be limited by local autonomy in a 'quasifederal' arrangement where the central (federal) government continues to support lower levels of government.
 Under subsidiarity, there is a political exchange that sees a wide margin of local autonomy permeating multi-level governance structures.

 CPE therefore emphasises limited sovereignty shared among small-scale jurisdictions.
 This confirms the concept as defined by Spinoza (Gussen 2013; Spinoza 1854; Buchanan and Tullock 1962).
 It is in opposition to Hobbesian sovereignty, which is absolute, and consequently cannot be shared or divided.
 Buchanan identifies the reality of the Leviathan state today with constitutional failure (Buchanan 1991: 2).
-He explains his idea of federalism as 'diversity among separate co-operative communities, of shared sovereignty, of effective devolution of political authority and, perhaps most importantly, of the limits on such authority' (emphasis in the original) (Buchanan 1991: 3-4).
-His use of 'shared sovereignty' rather than 'divided sovereignty' is closer to a model of subsidiarity rather than federalism.
-XV
+XVI He explains his idea of federalism as 'diversity among separate co-operative communities, of shared sovereignty, of effective devolution of political authority and, perhaps most importantly, of the limits on such authority' (emphasis in the original) (Buchanan 1991: 3-4).
+XVII His use of 'shared sovereignty' rather than 'divided sovereignty' is closer to a model of subsidiarity rather than federalism.
+XVIII

 To inhibit the overextension of government, others also suggest separate jurisdictions with some protected powers within a constitutional federation (Van den Hauwe 1999: 112).
 Where migration is facilitated between such separate jurisdictions, there are similarities with the Tiebout model in relation to sorting individuals according to their preferences (Tiebout 1956: 416).
 There are also parallels in the scholarship of Elinor and Vincent Ostrom.

 Elinor's 'nesting principle', which refers to community-based environmental management at the local level, can be extended to larger scales through subsidiarity (McKean 2002: 80).
 For Vincent, polycentric 'connotes many centres of decision-making which are formally independent of each other...[but] may be said to function as a "system" (Ostrom, Tiebout and Warren 1961: 831).
-Note that is, Indicated the power calculus at the heart of divided sovereignty-that is, from capping jurisdictional footprints in a framework of noncontiguous states.
+XIX However, both polycentricity and the nesting principle have a strong functional 'taste' largely divorced from the power calculus at the heart of divided sovereignty-that is, from capping jurisdictional footprints in a framework of noncontiguous states.